pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.value.list ``v1``
 ----------
-Lists the values of all matching properties.
+Lists only the values of all matching properties in an array.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.value.list:v1)